package-operator/package-operator.github.io/content/en/docs/concepts/object-template.md

 We can see that the `database` value from `database-config` was successfully injected into the package's config field.
 Because `metadata-config` is optional, the `nice_to_have_metadata` item is filled in as an empty string.

 If we run `kubectl describe objecttemplate example-object-template`, we can see that the status conditions from `test-stub` where copied over to `example-object-template`.

 Now if we create `metadata-config`

 ```shell
 kubectl create -f metadata-config.yaml
 ```

-and retrieve the package yaml again (`kubectl get package test-stub -o yaml`), we see that the `generation` has been increased and that `nice_to_have_metadata` has been injected into the package's config.
+and retrieve the package yaml again (`kubectl get package test-stub -o yaml`), we see that the `generation` has been increased and that `nice_to_have_metadata` has been injected into the package's `config` field.